RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What do all Christians believe?

 Whichever denomination Christians belong to - from Anglican to Pentecostal - they are all united by this one statement of belief.
-This is why the Nicene Creed is a fantastic document to study, as it summarises the core beliefs of all Christians.
+This is why the Nicene Creed is a fantastic document to study, as it is an important statement of belief about the Trinity and the different roles of each member.

 We believe in one God,